adidas Manchester Marathon

 We pride ourselves on welcoming all to take on our 26.2 mile challenge, from some superb elite runners, to those who thought completing a marathon would never be possible.
 Many regular runners find this the ideal event to get a personal best time, whilst everybody finds the incredible Mancunian support throughout the course unforgettable.

-    Booking the Manchester Marathon means that you'll receive our fantastic medal redesigned every year plus each finisher will receive a seriously cool t-shirt.
-You'll also receive live tracking on your run and a text with your finish time just after you cross the line.
+Booking the adidas Manchester Marathon means that you'll receive our fantastic medal plus each runner will receive a finisher t-shirt.
+You'll also have access to live tracking on your run and a text with your finish time just after you cross the line.

 - Bespoke Medal

 - Finisher T-Shirt

 How to Get There

 First time to Manchester?
 Getting around is simple with the city’s Metrolink system.
 There are 99 stops on the network with many close to the event start/finish line and along the race route.